Dr Sigitas Karpavicius

 BEc, MA, PhD (UNSW).

 Dr. Karpavicius’ research interests are in the area of theoretical and empirical corporate finance.
 They include, but are not limited to, capital structure and security issues, payout policy, executive compensation, and general/partial equilibrium modelling.
-His research has been published in the Journal of Corporate Finance and Journal of Banking and Finance.
+His research has been published in various international journals, including the Journal of Corporate Finance and Journal of Banking and Finance.

-1. Canil, J., Karpavicius, S. (2017).
+5. Canil, J., and Karpavicius, S. (2017).
 Are employee stock option proceeds a source of finance for investment?
 Journal of Corporate Finance, forthcoming.